 How long is the initial consultation and what does it involve?

-The initial consultation lasts about 75 mins.
-During this initial meeting Kay likes to get a feel for what is really going on.
+The initial consultation is usually an hour.
+However, shorter or longer appointments are available depending on your requirements.
+You will be asked to complete a thorough health and history form prior to your appointment.
+During the initial meeting Kay likes to get a feel for what is really going on.
 She will investigate your spiritual, emotional and physical well-being and the patterns and processes that have led to your pain condition.
 This will involve open discussion, but you do not have to talk about anything you do not wish to.
 This is a safe space for you.

-A thorough treatment will take place lasting about 45-minutes, depending on your condition.
-This is another opportunity for Kay to thoroughly assess and gain insight into what is happening for you and the best way to encourage recovery.
+Following the consultation and assessment a treatment will take place, this is another opportunity for Kay to thoroughly assess and gain insight into what is happening for you and the best way to encourage recovery.

-Following your treatment Kay may give you some home-care, this will take approximately 15 minutes and will be based around discussion, education and practise.
+Following your treatment Kay may give you some home-care, this will be based around discussion, education and practise.
 She will take into account your spiritual, emotional, and physical needs and may involve practical, emotional and lifestyle advice.

 How quickly should I expect to feel better?